You got questions? Well we have answers. See if you can’t find what you’re after below.

-Any creative person, or team of people, who have an idea for a creative business, or already have a creative startup, and want to improve their business skills and grow their starup into a long-term success.
+Any aspiring creative entrepreneur, or co-founders, who have an idea for a creative business, or already have a creative startup, and want to improve their business skills and grow their starup into a long-term success.

-We consider the creative industry to be a broad sector, which includes the following subsectors:
+We consider the creative industry to be a broad sector, which includes, but is not limited to the following subsectors:

 - Broadcast Media

 - Culinary Arts

 IS THIS COURSE FOR SMALL LIFESTYLE BUSINESSES OR MILLON-POUND STARTUPS?

 Both and everyone in between.
 We help you set goals and reach them, but these will be different for each startup depending on your aim, business model and stage of development.

 Nope.
 We have people of all ages on this programme.
 As long as you are committed to your business and our course, we don’t care about age, race, location or previous business experience.

 I HAVE BEEN IN BUSINESS FOR OVER A YEAR OR MORE ALREADY, DO I STILL QUALIFY FOR THIS COURSE?

 If you feel like you’re struggling to generate a profit, to grow the business or to keep up with it’s growth, then we can help.
 We don’t care how long you’ve been ticking over.
 We’re here to help you run a successful, profitable business no matter how long you’ve been at it, as long as you’re still willing to work.